 Phototherapy is a treatment that uses blue spectrum light to lower bilirubin levels.
 The baby’s skin absorbs the light waves which break down bilirubin molecules in the body into a water soluble form that the body can get rid of more easily via the bowel (in poop!).

 Phototherapy normally works well to drop the bilirubin levels quickly and a couple of days of treatment may be all that are needed.
-A baby may tend to lose more fluids while under the lights but as long as the quantity of breast milk can be increased they may not need any extra fluids (ABM, 2010).
+Although a baby may tend to lose more fluids while under the lights babies don’t routinely need any extra fluids by mouth or intravenously during therapy (ABM, 2017).
+Breastfeeding can continue.
 Short breaks for breastfeeding, changing nappies and contact with parents will be encouraged (NICE, 2016).

 Types of phototherapy are described by the United Kingdom’s National Health Service (NHS) as:

 Conventional phototherapy – where your baby is laid down under a halogen or fluorescent lamp with their eyes covered

 Fibreoptic phototherapy – where your baby lies on a blanket that incorporates fibreoptic cables; light travels through the fibreoptic cables and shines on to your baby’s back

 NICE guidelines, 2016; recommend which form of phototherapy to use in which situation.

 Phototherapy is reported to be very effective with few side effects.
 Babies will be carefully monitored for overheating, or dehydration by the health care team (NHS, 2015).